run-llama/llama_index/docs/core_modules/service_modules/callbacks/root.md

 of each event.

 Furthermore, a trace map of events is also recorded, and callbacks can use this data however they want.
-For example, the :code:`LlamaDebugHandler` will, by default, print the trace of events after most operations.
+For example, the `LlamaDebugHandler` will, by default, print the trace of events after most operations.

 **Callback Event Types**